yingweiwo

 Absorption, Distribution and Excretion

-Cytarabine must be converted to the 5'-monophosphate nucleotide by deoxycytidine kinase to be active.
-Ara-cytidine diphosphate &/or ara-cytidine triphosphate are presumably the form that inhibit DNA polymerase & block ribonucleoside diphosphate reductase.
+Cytarabine must be converted to 5'-monophosphate nucleotides by deoxycytidine kinase to exert its activity.
+It is speculated that cytarabine diphosphate and/or cytarabine triphosphate, which inhibit DNA polymerase and block ribonucleoside diphosphate reductase, are its main forms.

 10 minutes

-Peak levels were followed by a biphasic elimination profile with a terminal phase half-life of 100 to 263 hours over a dose range of 12.5 mg to 75 mg.
-In contrast, intrathecal administration of 30 mg of free cytarabine showed a biphasic CSF concentration profile with a terminal phase half-life of 3.4 hours. /Cytarabine liposome injection/
+In the dose range of 12.5 mg to 75 mg, after peak concentration, a biphasic elimination curve is observed, with a terminal half-life of 100 to 263 hours.
+In contrast, intrathecal injection of 30 mg of free cytarabine also showed a biphasic cerebrospinal fluid concentration profile with a terminal half-life of 3.4 hours. /Cytarabine liposome injection/

 Toxicity/Toxicokinetics